gabbloquet/gabbloquet/README.md

 ## 🔭 I’m currently working as

-- **Senior Software Engineer (Tech Lead)** : I'm working on a desktop web application for product designers.
-The aim is to enable them to follow the whole process of creating a product, from the idea stage to its commercialisation.
-This includes manufacturing, legal aspects, transport, after sales, etc. In few words : _Desktop application to write Decathlon's products story and more_.
-- **Junior Staff Engineer** : My goal is to support the teams of my business unit to Accelerate (Cf book), to increase products quality and stability.
-- **Platform Engineering member** : Finally, with a group of 2X experts, we are thinking about tomorrow's IT at Decathlon.
-With the aim of removing burdens on engineering teams and let them focus on business added functionalities.
-The goal is to become a Digital Giant.
+- **Developer Advocate** : I currently work as a Developer Advocate at **Adeo**.
+Our mission is to make Adeo an amazing place for developers_.
+- **Senior Software Engineer** : At the same time, I am working on a quality audit at **Exotec**.
+My mission is to give them the balls and accompany them on the implementation of a quality approach on all their solutions.

 My projects [HERE](https://github.com/gabbloquet/gabbloquet/blob/master/projects.md).